Warning: this blog post contains frank discussions of gay sex.

 Mark took a quick sip of his wine in an attempt to hide the blush creeping into his cheeks.
 He gazed out over the city skyline and breathed in the warm night air, giving himself a moment to think.
 Normally, Mark considered himself a bottom, but for Harold he could be versatile.
 “Yes,” he gasped finally, “that sounds really hot.”

-Sure, it’s a little raunchy, but no more than other scenes I’ve read in the genre.
+Sure, for men, right here it’s a little raunchy, but no more than other scenes I’ve read in the genre.
 It now doesn’t seem all that unusual.
 Why?
 Because gay men often negotiate who’s the top and who’s the bottom before they have sex, or at least that’s what’s going through their heads.
 Right?